Edargorter/Automata-Theory/README.md

 ## TODO

-- Dynamic creation of FSM sprite diagram with animation for string parsing
+- Dynamic creation of FSM sprite diagram with animation for string parsing (pygame?)
 - Other computational models, pushdown automata, turing machines etc.
+- Other designs, compare performance with benchmark regex engines